 TIME SPENT ON THE JOB: 10 hours (it’s the kind of job you could do in half the time if you would do it again…)

 This is the part where the air springs are installed.
-You can choose to only perform “Part A”, if so you will need a external compressor or a bike pump to add pressure.
+You can choose to only perform “Part A”.
+If so, you will need an external compressor or a bike pump to add pressure.

 We used the emergency jack for that task.
 The jack is located under the passenger seat and the tools are located under a compartment on the passenger side:

-The jack was installed against the hitch (which is attached on the van’s frames).
+The jack was installed against the hitch (which is attached on the van’s frame).
 No need to lift the tires off the ground: